-This Threatened and Endangered Species Review evaluates two options for the installation of a new generator and three options for the construction of a new greenhouse.
-This parcel is located at Carr.407 Km.3.7, Las Marías, Puerto Rico.
+This Threatened and Endangered Species Review evaluates the installation of a new water well.
+This parcel is located at Carr.
+433 KM 0.3 Int.
+Bo.
+Calabazas, Parcela 2, San Sebastian, Puerto Rico.
 To complete this review, the United States Fish and Wildlife Service's (USFWS) Information for Planning and Consultation (IPaC) system, Puerto Rico Department of Natural and Environmental Resources (DNER) Species Ranges, and Puerto Rico State Wildlife Action Plan_a Ten Year Review online mapping databases were consulted, then a site inspection performed to evaluate on-site nest and habitat potential.
-For the purposes of this review, the evaluation encompasses a maximum 100-foot buffer around the proposed project location options.